-A little tip: Apple Fitness + will not be available until the end of the year and then only in the English-speaking world.
-In the linked post you will find the names of the trainers who have already published (free) workout instructions elsewhere;)
+A little tip: Although will Apple Fitness + only available at the end of the year and then only in the English-speaking world.
+In the linked article you will find the names of the trainers who have already published (free) workout instructions elsewhere ;)

 The current update for the Apple AirPods and especially for the Pro version not only ensures compatibility with iOS 14 and iPadOS 14.
 Also will a feature introduced in June usable: spatial audio.
 This simulates a surround sound that compensates for head and device movements.
 So it appears as if the audio is coming from the iPhone or iPad.
 In one Post MacRumors cites a reader as follows (analogous translation):

 "I just tried Spatial Audio on my iPad.
 Very cool!
 The illusion that the audio is coming from the iPad is so compelling that at first I thought the sound was coming from the iPad speakers [...] "